BryBon/p2BryceBond/README.md

 - Fuel gauge
 - Fuel economy panel
 - Warning lights
-- Driving mode indacater
+- Driving mode indicator
-- Engine tempature panel
+- Engine temperature panel

 ### Uncommon uses
-- Pith and yaw representatoin
+- Pith and yaw representation
-- trip A and B miliage
+- trip A and B mileage
 - Settings
 - Navigation
-- coolant and transmission tempature dials
+- coolant and transmission temperature dials
 - Oil pressure dial
 - trailer control panel

 ## Improvements

-I will be slightly redesigning the dshboard from my truck.
+I will be slightly redesigning the dashboard from my truck.
 Out of the five that were covered, this one fits my idea of a perfect dashboard the most.
 I will be keeping the speedometer, tachometer and lcd panel in roughly the same places.
-For the top four dials, I am going to remove the transmission tempature dial and only have three dials; one for oil pressure, one for fuel, and one for coolant tempature.
-I am also going to move the symbols for those dials above the dial so the image is always shown.
+For the top four dials, I am going to remove the transmission temperature dial and only have three dials: one for oil pressure, one for fuel, and one for coolant temperature.
+I am also going to move the symbols for those dials above the dial, so the image is always shown.
 Since this dashboard does not include warnings for the top four dials, I am going to include one.
 To do this the symbols above the dials in my design will light up when those warnings are needed.
 For the digital panels, I do not want to change much.
 I do not use most of the panels, but I can see where they could be useful to others.
 I am going to include the compass and outside temp on the bottom of the interface. the top panel displays the gauge information, but only the engine temp.
 I will move this into the truck app section.
-I am also going to include a panel for navigation that will be intereacted with using voice commands.
+I am also going to include a panel for navigation that will be interacted with using voice commands.

 ![Image of Main Dash](https://raw.githubusercontent.com/BryBon/p2BryceBond/main/Main%20Dash.jpg)